stevemussmann/ca_chinook/README.md

 8. Exit and relaunch WSL one more time before proceeding.

 ### Installing bcl2fastq through conda <a name="bcl2fastqinstall"></a>
+Installation of bcl2fastq only needs to be done once.
+Skip to [Installing mega-simple-microhap-snakeflow](#mega) if you have already installed bcl2fastq on your computer.

 1. Create a new conda environment and install bcl2fastq into it.
 ```
 conda create -n bcl2fastq -c conda-forge -c bioconda -c dranew bcl2fastq=2.19.0
 ```

-2. You should now be able to launch the conda environment with the following command:
+2. You should now be able to launch the conda environment, as needed, with the following command:
 ```
 conda activate bcl2fastq
 ```